 Maybe the Nirvana Albums.
-I used listened to them all the time as a kid.
+I used to listen to them all the time as a kid.
 The Unplugged album.
-As an adult I can never get enough Wu-Tang.
+As an adult, I can never get enough Wu-Tang.

 Who is your musical hero?

 My friend Pam Reyes is a young artist and musician pursuing a music career.
-I’m humbled to know and follower her on the journey.
+I’m humbled to know and follow her on the journey.
 She’s my musical hero.

 How important is music to your creative process?